louis-frayser/plan-c/doc/plan.md

    for today.

 ## FIXME
-1. Adding time to and existing item doesn't update, but replaces the original.
-Logic is there to add; it must be broken.
-There is some old logic still there; the now code is only called in display mode.
+1. Adding 1hr of time to an existing crashes the response.
+2. The display is is changing to add newest items on top; put them at the bottom, so the screen does appear to jump.
+3. Error #f instead of number, now particular line of code given plan-c.rkt